Request Open Records

 Scanning the completed and signed form and attaching it in an email to email@example.com

-We will respond to your request within three business days, excluding weekends and holidays.Tips for Filing the Open Records Request Form:
+We will respond to your request within five business days, excluding weekends and holidays.Tips for Filing the Open Records Request Form:

 - Fill out the entire form, including name, date, address, phone number, description of the record, and signature.
 Be sure your handwriting is easily readable.